 Intel Core i5-7500 Kaby Lake Processor Review

-In addition to Intel’s LGA1151 flagship Core i7-7700K and the better bang for buck i5-7600K, the new i5-7500 is being prepared for release.
-This particular chip employs a 3.4GHz base frequency and turbos up to 3.8GHz.
+In addition to Intel’s LGA1151 flagship Core i7-7700K and the better bang for buck i5-7600K, the upcoming new i5-7500 chip employs a 3.4GHz base frequency and turbos up to 3.8GHz.
 As you might expect, the CPU has a 4-core/4-thread configuration and 6MB of level 3 cache.
 When compared to the previous generation offering, the changes are extremely small and revolve around a 200MHz boost to the base and turbo.
 Additionally, the CPU has a 65W TDP which is a good reduction over the i5-7600K’s 91W figure.
 Given the minor frequency adjustment, I’m not expecting the CPU to offer groundbreaking performance or provide a compelling reason for people to upgrade.

 Intel’s 7th generation processors codenamed Kaby Lake are produced on the 14nm+ manufacturing process.
 This slightly tuned manufacturing process allows for higher frequencies without increasing the core voltage.
 In particular, the 14nm+ procedure has an improved fin profile, transistor channel strain and integrated design.
 As mentioned in the other Kaby Lake reviews, Intel has dismissed the Tick-Tock schedule for the time being and failed to enact a die shrink.